 December 31

-2021 2020
+2022 2021

 Financial assets for hedging

-Fair value hedges - interest rate swaps \$ 147,321 \$ 231,693
+Fair value hedges - interest rate swaps \$ - \$ 147,321

 The Group used interest rate swaps to minimize its exposure to the fair value fluctuations of its fixed-rate borrowings by entering into fixed-to-floating interest rate swap contracts.
 The interest swaps and the corresponding borrowings have the same terms, and management believes that the interest rate swaps are highly effective hedging instruments.
-The respective, nominal principal amount of the Group's outstanding interest rate swaps as of December 31, 2021 and 2020 were \$6,000,000 thousand and \$8,200,000 thousand, respectively.
+The respective, nominal principal amount of the Group's outstanding interest rate swaps as of December 31, 2021 were \$6,000,000 thousand.
 The maturity period is from September 27, 2023 to September 27, 2026.

 The fixed-to-floating interest swaps were designated and effective fair value hedging instruments.
-During the years ended December 31, 2021 and 2020, the swaps were effective in hedging the fair value exposure to interest rate movements, and as a result, the carrying amounts of the fixed-rate borrowings were adjusted by \$178,335 thousand and \$251,032 thousand as of December 31, 2021 and 2020, respectively; these amounts were included in profit or loss at the same time that the fair value of the interest rate swap was included in profit or loss.
+During the years ended December 31, 2021, the swaps were effective in hedging the fair value exposure to interest rate movements, and as a result, the carrying amounts of the fixed-rate borrowings were adjusted by \$178,335 thousand as of December 31, 2021; these amounts were included in profit or loss at the same time that the fair value of the interest rate swap was included in profit or loss.